Release Planning: Product Roadmap

 3. The purpose of the product roadmap is not to be precisely right.
 One purpose is to generate useful thinking about ‘longer term stuff’, and provide some context for shorter-term thinking.

 4. YAGNI.
 First, You Ain’t Gonna Need It has proven to be a pretty good principle.
-Stuff happens, and all the knowledge created to go down path A is now useless as you go down path B. This principle always tilts things towards less investment in longer term planning.
+Stuff happens, and all the details created to go down path A is now (often) useless as you go down path B. This principle always tilts things towards less investment in longer term planning.
 But of course, this principle is not the whole story.

 5. Purpose.
 Human beings seem to be more motivated, seem to enjoy life more if they feel there is a purpose to their lives.
 And a product roadmap is an example of something that can and should be used to put things in the context of purpose.

 6. Identify hard-to-reverse decisions.
 Many decisions or actions are easy to reverse.
-Some are quite hard (costly, time-consuming, etc.) The harder a decision is to reverse, the more costly, the more it is worth some time to think about it and decide with a higher chance of being right.
+Some are quite hard (costly, time-consuming, etc.) to reverse.
+The harder a decision is to reverse, the more costly, the more it is worth some time to think about it and decide with a higher chance of being right.
 A product roadmap can help us identify those kinds of decisions, and put them in a context.
 For example, help us understand when those decisions must be made.
 What I am saying here is very similar to the Poppendiecks’ ‘decide at the last responsible moment’ concept.

 7. Practical.
-For a team just starting Scrum with a fairly normal product, if the group seems ok with it, I like to plan about 6 months worth of work (typically one or two or three releases, at least as initially conceived).
+For a team just starting Scrum with a fairly normal product, if the group seems ok with it, I prefer to plan initially with about 6 months worth of work (typically one or two or three releases, at least as initially conceived).
 And stop there for now.
 And start Sprinting.
 And then later build out the rest of the product roadmap (I am imaging a 1 year roadmap).